Pnwcomputers/The-Computer-Handbook/Part VII - Practical Tips & Advanced Basics/Chapter 20 - Planning for the Future/Chapter20-PlanningfortheFuture.md

 > "The knowledge you gain here isn't just theory—it's the front-line reality that keeps our clients secure and productive."

-### What's Next?

-Your book is complete!
-The final step is to **compile the Table of Contents (README.md)** and review all image references and file paths in your GitHub repository.

 **Remember:** Technology should serve you, not control you.
 The habits you build today will determine whether technology enhances your productivity for years to come or creates constant stress and expense.